You can get a personal pension whether you're employed, self-employed or out of work as long as you are:

 Don't forget this includes any contributions from an employer and increases in value of any other pension savings you may have.

-If you'd like to find out more about this, click here to check the latest information on the HM Revenue & Customs website and seek advice from a tax specialist or financial adviser before investing - to ensure you don't incur tax charges you weren't expecting.
+If you'd like to find out more please seek advice from a tax specialist or financial adviser before investing - to ensure you don't incur tax charges you weren't expecting.

 Yes, their payments would form part of your total contribution limits.